-*SP - Student Presentations
+*SP - Student Presentations and Academic Feedback

-*GW - Group Work
+*GW - Academic Guided Group Work

-Students on the course have the benefit of learning from academic staff who are known worldwide, are respected in their fields and have extensive business and consultancy experience.
+You will have the benefit of learning from academic staff who are known worldwide, are respected in their fields and have extensive business and consultancy experience.

-Professor George Burt, the Programme Director, brings practical experience and theoretical knowledge to his teaching having been involved in designing and facilitating many private and public sector strategy, scenario and futures projects, both in an educational and a consultant capacity.
-These international projects include organisations such as World Bank, Shell, ProRail NV Holland, PETRONAS, de Beers, PayPal, DoosanBabcock, Lloyds Registry Quality Assurance, Caledonian Paper plc, the Edrington Group, Stirling Council, Dumfries & Galloway Council, and City of Glasgow Council.
+Professor George Burt, brings practical experience and theoretical knowledge to his teaching, having been involved in designing and facilitating many private and public sector strategy, scenario and futures projects.
+He has worked for organisations such as World Bank, Shell, ProRail NV Holland, PETRONAS, de Beers, PayPal, DoosanBabcock, Lloyds Registry Quality Assurance, Caledonian Paper plc, the Edrington Group, Stirling Council, Dumfries & Galloway Council, and City of Glasgow Council.